-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Telegram

-Outside of the less-secure encryption system offered by Telegram, you should also be aware of how the company shares your personal data.
-Looking at Telegram's privacy policy, the company states the following:
+Outside of Telegram's less secure encryption system, you should also know how the company shares your data.
+For example, looking at Telegram's privacy policy, the company states the following:

 We may share your personal data with: (1) our parent company, Telegram Group Inc, located in the British Virgin Islands; and (2) Telegram FZ-LLC, a group member located in Dubai, to help provide, improve and support our Services.
 We will implement appropriate safeguards to protect the security and integrity of that personal data.
 This will take the form of standard contract clauses approved by the European Commission in an agreement between us and our relevant group companies.

 Telegram also has the right to share your data with law enforcement authorities if it "receives a court order that confirms you're a terror suspect."
-For what it's worth, Telegram says this has yet to happen and will be fully transparent if it ever does.
+Telegram says this has yet to happen for what it's worth and will be fully transparent if it ever does.

+In terms of securing your account from hacks, you can set up two-factor authentication on Telegram in just a few minutes.

+You can also ensure that the people you message don't pass that private info along easily.
+A recent Telegram privacy update added a "restrict saving content" option to limit forwarding, screengrabbing, or saving in a conversation.
+You can now mass-delete messages in a 1-on-1 conversation by date.
+And in public chats, you can now message people anonymously.

 Signal